 Information concerning the Funds, the Prospectus, the KID (Key Information Document) for each Fund, the financial statements and the half-year report are available free of charge on request in writing from ASN Beleggingsfondsen UCITS N.V. and ASN Impact Investors.
-This information, including the net asset value per share calculated on a daily basis, is also available on the Website and can be supplied in digital form by ASN Impact Investors on request.
+This information is also available on the Website and can be supplied in digital form by ASN Impact Investors on request.
+ASN Impact Investors publishes the net asset value of all the Share Classes on the Website each Trading Day.

-This Prospectus has been verified by the auditor, Ernst & Young (EY).
+This Prospectus has been verified by the auditor, EY Accountants B.V.
+(EY).
 EY has announced in this regard that the Prospectus contains the information prescribed by law (assurance report), as referred to in Section 4:49(2)(c) of the FSA.
 The assurance report is included Chapter 16 (Other information).